 * Global, Economic, Environmental and Societal Impact

-If our product became a commercial product, and the safety regulations were high enough to keep the passengers safe, then the users would benefit from some of the first hands-free driving systems.
+If the concept of our design project becames a commercial product, and the safety regulations were high enough to keep the passengers safe, then the users would benefit from some of the first hands-free driving systems.
 This means that not only would the cars be able to drive in traffic without driver interaction, it would be able to coordinate with intersections and cars that the human driver could never have perceived.
 This benefit not only makes the interaction at the intersection level more efficient for all vehicles, but it also makes the passengers in the cars safer as a whole.
 This is because the intersection understand where all the other cars are, and to what speeds they will be accelerating.
 In other words, the intersection can understand factors that a human driver would not be able to understand.
 That being said, our project has many potentially unethical side effects.
 The most glaring would be that the system would literally be responsible for the life/death of the passengers of the vehicles.
 This is where strict safety regulations would come into play, making it difficult for many people to not only trust these autonomous vehicles, but also slow to allow any level of autonomy into the vehicles themselves.
 Finally, besides the obvious safety issues, the people who were resistant to the idea of letting cars drive themselves would push for the system to not be implemented.
 I believe this is because of the curve that follows technology, it would not be until the benefits far outweighed the stubborn misinterpretations that many technology fearing people would have.

 More recently in the world, there was the development of electric cars, and the autonomous car from various existing car companies.
 It was theorized that these kinds of self-driving cars would be implemented more commonly only when it became a cheaper alternative to the existing cars, since the standard set by today's society would be unwilling to change.
 It would not be until the obvious benefits pushed for the masses to make driving an electric smart car necessary that we would see the development of everyone using self-driving cars.